Indrani0721/Restaurant-Recommendation-System/README.md

 ## User interaction:

-Recommended restaurants are displayed according to the user craving and available restaurants.
+Recommended restaurants are displayed according to the user craving, and cuisine chosen by the user.
+Name, ranting, distance and location is given accordingly.

 ## Testing: